surahman/FTeX/pkg/rest/handlers/README.md

 ##### Transaction Details for a Specific Transaction `/transaction/{transactionID}`

-_Request:_ A valid `Transaction ID` must be provided as a path parameter.
+_Request:_ A valid `Transaction ID` must be provided as a query parameter.

 _Response:_ Transaction-related details for a specific transaction.
 There will be one entry for the Fiat currency account and another for the Cryptocurrency account.